twof/graphql-spec/rfcs/QueryLevelNullability.md

 - [Wei Xue](<social or github link here>) - Yelp iOS
 - [Young Min Kim](https://github.com/aprilrd) - Netflix UI

-This RFC proposes a syntactical construct for GraphQL clients to express the **nullability** of schema fields requested in a query.
+This RFC proposes a syntactical construct for GraphQL clients to express that fields in an operation are **non-null**.

 ## Definitions